salimcodes/salimcodes/README.md

 ##### For technical writing gigs, send me an email [here](mailto:salimoyinlola@gmail.com)

-## In order to defend and preserve the honour of the profession of computer programmers, I promise that, to the best of my ability and judgement that-
+## In order to defend and preserve the honour of the profession of computer programmers, I promise that, to the best of my ability and judgement that...

 - [x] I will not produce harmful code.
 - [x] The code that I produce will always be my best work.
 I will not knowingly allow code that is defective either in behavior or structure to accumulate.